3malkuth/py_lab/README.md

 ### Path
 * Path
-  * You may need to add pip3 etc to the PATH
+  * You may need to add pip3 etc. to the PATH
   * May be found in ~/.local/bin
   * Add the following to .bashrc
 ```